edshot99/ICF-3/README.md

 # Improved Combat Framework
-> A fork of ACF, standardized combat and damage addon for Garry's Mod
+> A fork of ACF, which is a standardized combat and damage addon for Garry's Mod

 Discord : https://discord.gg/ZsuU4AVegg